cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 MOCCA
 =====
 MOCCA is a specific tool in T-Coffee designed to deal with highly divergent protein repeats.
-Write your sequences in the same file (format: Swiss-prot, Fasta or Pir) and type:
+Write your sequences in the same file and type:

 ::